Catwashere/xx3dsfml/README.md

 The following is a list of controls currently available in the xx3dsfml program:

 - 0 key: Single view or Split views
-- ---1 key: Opens a connected N3DSXL if not yet open, otherwise closes a connected N3DSXL if open.--- Now this is automatic
+- ~~1 key: Opens a connected N3DSXL if not yet open, otherwise closes a connected N3DSXL if open.~~ Now this is automatic
 - 2 key: Toggles smoothing on/off.
 This is only noticeable at 2x scale or greater.
 - 3 key: Decrements the scaling.
 1x is the minimum and the default.
 - 4 key: Increments the scaling.
 4x is the maximum.